 By Fabian Cambero

-SANTIAGO, June 14 (Reuters) - More than 3,000 unionized workers at Codelco's sprawling Chuquicamata copper mine walked off the job early Friday morning after failing to reach a labor deal earlier this week with Codelco COBRE.UL, the world's top producer of the metal.
+More than 3,000 unionized workers at the world's top copper producer's sprawling Chuquicamata copper mine walked off the job last week after failing to reach a labor deal earlier this week with Codelco COBRE.UL.

-Codelco is seeking to transform the century-old deposit at Chuquicamata into an underground mine and part of a 10-year, $39 billion overhaul of Codelco's key operations.
-It is seeking to maintain output despite rapidly falling ore grades at its deposits.
+Codelco, which last month reported an 18% year-on-year drop in its first-quarter copper output, is seeking to transform the century-old deposit at Chuquicamata into an underground mine as part of a 10-year, $39 billion overhaul of Codelco's key operations.

-(Reporting by Fabian Cambero; writing by Dave Sherwood; Editing by Jeffrey Benkoe)
+(Reporting by Fabian Cambero; writing by Dave Sherwood Editing by Marguerita Choy)